 - 1. Reset the SMC and then test to see if the fans still exhibit the issue. - 2.
-Boot to the EF1 tests of the latest version of Apple Service Diagnostic for iMac (17-inch Late 2006).
+Boot to Apple Service Diagnostic tests.
 This will test the fans and thermal input of the sensors.
 If the tests fail, replace the component (s) indicated by the test. - 3.
-Replace the optical drive temperature sensor. - 4.
-Replace the hard drive. - 5.
+Verify that the hard drive temperature sensor cable, and the optical drive temperature sensor cable are plugged in correctly.
+If necessary, replace the hard drive and optical drive temperature sensor cables. - 4.
+Replace the hard drive and optical drive temperature sensors. - 5.
+Replace the hard drive. - 6.
 Replace the logic board.